 Patients report a small common subset of behaviors associated with “good doctors”.
 These traits constitute very specific challenges to prescriptive medicine, many of which are aligned with the concept of patient-centered medicine.

 Fundamentally, good doctors have the expertise and resources to offer comprehensive symptom management.
 These physicians are committed to chronic disease management and are fundamentally unattached to a prescriptive model of care.
-In one patient’s words, “It really is life-changing for your doctor to say ’Oh yeah, we’ve seen that before and here’s how to help.”
+In one patient’s words, “It really is life-changing for your doctor to say, ’Oh yeah, we’ve seen that before and here’s how to help.”
 Instead of ‘That can’t happen.’”
 This patient criticizes bad doctors who deny the possibility of their illness, and voices appreciation for physicians knowledgeable about and committed to chronic disease management.
 Many practices are modelled around chronic illness management too, such as the “EDS centers of excellence” and EDS-informed networks of providers many of these patients report utilizing.
 One patient puts the utilization of these networks, as well as the benefits of non-prescriptive, EDS-informed care well, saying: “Prior to all of this, I thought I ‘just had hEDS’ and held the long-held trope that ‘there’s nothing they can do anyway’ in my head…I also see my geneticist yearly and she is a miracle worker… [she gets me] specialized care I wouldn’t get without my diagnosis.”
 For this patient, a good doctor committed to symptom management is what allows her to go from thinking nothing can be done to manage hEDS well, to appreciation for the management she is able to get.
 This physician also has access to a referral network of fellow EDS-informed providers who provide similar EDS-informed chronic disease management over prescriptive “treatment.”

 Good doctors also validate their patients’ intelligence and treat them as equals in a therapeutic alliance rather than subordinates.
 In contrast to “bad”, paternalistic, providers, good doctors trust patients to report their signs and symptoms, as a departure from prescriptive medicine, which insists on visible signs and test results.
 They do not force patients to go through painful movements, and trust patient reports that they used to experience given signs or symptoms.
 This assuages the fear of aging and not meeting the diagnostic criteria, as voiced by one patient: “My doctor said, ‘if at one point you passed the test, but now can’t for some reason, then it’s a yes for the test.’”
 This report not only assuages the fear of not being able to pass the test every day, but demonstrates that these good physicians are able to take patients on their word, and trust evidence other than unambiguous physical signs or test results.
 They will also be willing to say that they do not have answers before they tell a patient that their symptoms are imagined.
 Overall, good doctors trust their patients and take them seriously, with a more patient-centered approach.